alghanmi/vps_setup/README.md

 	* Disable X11 forwarding
 	* Disable PAM & DNS
 	* Only allow `$SUPER_USER` to access machine via `ssh`

+Due to performance reasons, The script does *not*:
++ Change `ntp` servers, i.e. leaving debian defaults as is.

 ###IPTables
 TBD